t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 # Introduction {#sec2}

 The Internet of Things (IoT) denotes the interconnection of highly heterogeneous networked entities and networks following a number of communication patterns such as: human-to-human (H2H), human-to-thing (H2T), thing-to-thing (T2T), or thing-to-things (T2Ts).
 The term IoT was first coined by the Auto-ID center {{AUTO-ID}} in 1999.
-Since then, the development of the underlying concepts has ever increased its pace.
-Nowadays, the IoT presents a strong focus of research with various initiatives working on the (re)design, application, and usage of standard Internet technology in the IoT.
+Since then, the development of the underlying concepts and technologies has ever increased the pace of its adoption.
+It is not surprising that IoT has received significant attention from the research community to (re)design, apply, and use of standard Internet technology and protocols for IoT.

-The introduction of IPv6 and web services as fundamental building blocks for IoT applications {{RFC6568}} promises to bring a number of basic advantages including: (i) a homogeneous protocol ecosystem that allows simple integration with Internet hosts; (ii) simplified development of very different appliances; (iii) an unified interface for applications, removing the need for application-level proxies.
-Such features greatly simplify the deployment of the envisioned scenarios ranging from building automation to production environments to personal area networks, in which very different things such as a temperature sensor, a luminaire, or an RFID tag might interact with each other, with a human carrying a smart phone, or with backend services.
+The introduction of IPv6 and web services as fundamental building blocks for IoT applications {{RFC6568}} promises to bring a number of basic advantages including: (i) a homogeneous protocol ecosystem that allows simple integration with Internet hosts; (ii) simplified development for devices that significantly vary in their capabilities; (iii) an unified interface for applications, removing the need for application-level proxies.
+These building blocks greatly simplify the deployment of the envisioned scenarios ranging from building automation to production environments to personal area networks, in which very different things such as a temperature sensor, a luminaire, or an RFID tag might interact with each other, with a human carrying a smart phone, or with backend services.

 This Internet Draft presents an overview of the security aspects of the envisioned all-IP architecture as well as of the lifecycle of an IoT device, a "thing", within this architecture.
-In particular, we review the most pressing aspects and functionalities that are required for a secure all-IP solution.
+In particular, we review the most crucial aspects and functionalities that are required for a secure all-IP solution.

 With this, this Internet-Draft pursues several goals.
 First, we aim at presenting a comprehensive view of the interactions and relationships between an IoT application and security.
 Second, we aim at describing challenges for a secure IoT in the specific context of the lifecycle of a resource-constrained device.
-The final goal of this draft is to discuss the security considerations that need to be taken into consideration towards a secure IoT.
+The final goal of this draft is to discuss the security considerations that are necessary for deploying secure IoT services.

 The rest of the Internet-Draft is organized as follows. {{sec3}} depicts the lifecycle of a thing and gives general definitions for the main security building blocks within the IoT domain.
-In {{sec4}}, we discuss threats and methodologies for managing risks when designing a secure IoT system. {{sec5}} reviews existing IP-based (security) protocols for the IoT and briefly summarizes existing guidelines and regulations in IoT security. {{sec6}} identifies existing challenges for a secure IoT and discusses potential solutions. {{sec7}} includes final remarks and conclusions.
+In {{sec4}}, we discuss threats and methodologies for managing risks when designing a secure IoT system. {{sec5}} reviews existing IP-based (security) protocols for the IoT and briefly summarizes existing guidelines and regulations in IoT security. {{sec6}} identifies remaining challenges for a secure IoT and discusses potential solutions. {{sec7}} includes final remarks and conclusions.

 # Motivation and background {#sec3}